Oneflow-Inc/DLPerf/OneFlow/ClickThroughRate/WideDeepLearning/README.md

 ### 500 Iterations Test
 This test aims to show the training loss convergency profile and validation area under the ROC Curve(AUC) during 500 steps testing.

-To show the tendency of the loss and AUC curves clearly, the total training batch size is set to 512, 512 is a small value compared to the WDL industry production scenario.
+To show the tendency of the loss and AUC curves clearly, the total training batch size is set to 512 which is a small value compared to the WDL industry production scenario.
 Validation should be performed every training step.

 ### 300,000 Iterations Test
 This test aims to show the training loss profile and validation area under the ROC Curve(AUC) during 300,000 steps testing.
 Compare to 500 iters test, we print loss and AUC every 1000 steps, it will bring us a long period view of loss and AUC curves.